-- 1 Registration - 1 Classes begin at 5:00 p.m. - 1 Deadline for registering without paying the late registration fee. - Deadline for dropping or adding courses without paying a drop/add fee. - Deadline for dropping courses without receiving a grade.

-Deadline for registering or adding courses, 5:00 p.m.
+- 7 Registration - 7 Classes begin at 5:00 p.m. - 7 Deadline for registering without paying the late registration fee. - 7 Deadline for dropping or adding courses without paying a drop/add fee. - 14 Deadline for dropping courses without receiving a grade.
+Deadline for registering or adding courses 5:00 p.m.
 Deadline for withdrawing and receiving a 100% refund of tuition and specified fees.
-Refund of Room and Board will be made as detailed in the Business Office Policy Section of the Catalog.